dealingwith/daniel-industries/_posts/2024-09-02-a-combined-chronological-list-of-the-studio-albums-from-yes-genesis-and-rush.md

  - music
 ---

+I got curious, so asked Microsoft Copilot for this list, and am adding it here for archival purposes.
+Fortunately, an astute reader noticed an omission, which has since been corrected.

 1. **From Genesis to Revelation** - Genesis (1969)
 1. **Time and a Word** - Yes (1970)
 1. **Trespass** - Genesis (1970)